XDagger/openxdagpool/README.md

 # Updates
 Whenever you update the code using `git pull`, observe changed files.
 If `.env.example` changed, observe the changes and modify your `.env` file appropriately.
 If any file in the `database/migrations` folder changed, you need to run `php artisan migrate`.
 When any file under `resources/assets` changed, you need to run `npm run production`.
-After every `git pull`, run `supervisorctl restart laravel-worker:*` as `root`.
-If you change your `.env` file even without updating the application, don't forget to run `supervisorctl restart laravel-worker:*` as `root` for the changes to take place in your queue as well.
+After every `git pull`, run `php artisan cache:clear` and `supervisorctl restart laravel-worker:*` as `root`.
+If you change your `.env` file even without updating the application, don't forget to run `php artisan cache:clear` and `supervisorctl restart laravel-worker:*` as `root` for the changes to take place in your queue as well.